 In addition to the requirements for accident notification set forth in an SSO program standard, an RTA must notify both the SSOA and the FTA within two hours of any accident occurring on its rail fixed guideway public transportation system.
 An RTA should provide accident notifications at the earliest practicable time after the occurrence of any one of the defined accidents and no later than two hours after the accident has occurred.

 How do I notify FTA of an accident?

-Contact the U.S. Department of Transportation's Transportation Operations Center (TOC) formerly known as the Crisis Management Center (CMC) within two hours of a reportable accident, by email (recommended method) or phone:
+Contact the U.S. Department of Transportation Crisis Management Center (CMC) within two hours of a reportable accident, by email (recommended method) or phone:

-TOC-01@dot.gov/ 202-366-1863
+CMC-01@dot.gov / 202-366-1863